RESET: RESTORING AUSTRALIA AFTER THE GREAT CRASH OF 2020

 - Dog Days.
 Why going back to 2019 won't work (Wednesday 27 May, recording now available)

-Each webinar will be moderated by Professor A. Abigail Payne, Director and Ronald Henderson Professor, Melbourne Institute: Applied Economic & Social Research.
+Each webinar was moderated by Professor A. Abigail Payne, Director and Ronald Henderson Professor, Melbourne Institute: Applied Economic & Social Research.

 The coronavirus pandemic has caused the world to enter its deepest recession since the Great Depression of the 1930s.
 Despite good management of the spread of the virus internally, Australia is affected more than other developed countries, because of the structure of its economy and its location in a region of vulnerable developing countries.
 Shocks of this magnitude throw history from its established course.
 As we struggle to overcome the coronavirus challenge, we can plan for an Australia that has strengths beyond those with which we entered the current trials.

-Ross Garnaut’s ‘RESET’ lectures describe the pandemic and its economic impact; the challenges that Australia, developed democracies and the international community carried into the pandemic; and lays out alternative paths forward for Australia in the challenging post-pandemic world.
-The lectures explore the economic policy choices that can allow us to manage down extraordinarily high deficits and debt; and restore productivity growth, full employment and broadly based increases in living standards.
-Garnaut discusses how commitment to accelerated transition to a zero emissions economy can support the restoration of Australian prosperity.
-He considers weaknesses in international cooperation that were apparent before the pandemic, have deepened through the health and economic crises and which need to be corrected in restoration of global prosperity.
+Ross Garnaut’s ‘RESET’ lectures described the pandemic and its economic impact; the challenges that Australia, developed democracies and the international community carried into the pandemic; and laid out alternative paths forward for Australia in the challenging post-pandemic world.
+The lectures explored the economic policy choices that can allow us to manage down extraordinarily high deficits and debt; and restore productivity growth, full employment and broadly based increases in living standards.
+Garnaut discussed how commitment to accelerated transition to a zero emissions economy can support the restoration of Australian prosperity.
+He considered weaknesses in international cooperation that were apparent before the pandemic, have deepened through the health and economic crises and which need to be corrected in restoration of global prosperity.